Vahidlari/aiApps/README.md

 ## 🎯 What is Ragora?

 Ragora is a framework for building RAG systems that connect language models to real, reliable knowledge.
 It provides clean, composable interfaces for managing knowledge bases, document retrieval, and grounding pipelines.
-The name blends "RAG" with the ancient Greek "Agora" — the public square where ideas were exchanged and refined.
+The name blends "RAG" with the ancient Greek "Agora", the public square where ideas were exchanged and refined.

 **Key Features:**
-- 📄 Specialized LaTeX document processing with equation preservation
 - 🏗️ Clean three-layer architecture for flexibility
 - 🔍 Multiple search modes: vector, keyword, and hybrid
 - 🧩 Composable components for custom pipelines
 - ⚡ Performance-optimized with batch processing and GPU support
+- 📄 Utilities to process different types of documents

 ## 🚀 Quick Start